 Allow me to explain for non-Americans, a fluffernutter is a sandwich, consisting of peanut butter and marshmallow fluff, which is not fluffy but more sort of sticky, spreadable, marshmallow.

-It was invented during World War 1 and was originally called the “Liberty Sandwich” (and you thought freedom fries was as bad as it got).
+It was invented during World War 1 and was originally called the “Liberty Sandwich” (and you thought freedom fries were as bad as it got).

 The fluffernutter is delicious, so delicious in fact, that they are trying to make it the official state sandwich of Massachusetts.

-So go out and buy some marshmallow fluff, its available most places outside of the US these days, some peanut butter and some white bread and just go nuts.
+So go out and buy some marshmallow fluff, its available in most places outside of the US these days, some peanut butter and some white bread, and just go nuts.

 If you have a peanut allergy, I’m really sorry.

 9th October – Chess Day.

 The predecessor to chess (chaturanga) originated in Eastern India somewhere between 280 and 550 CE, but it wasn’t much like the game we know today.

 Instead of black and white pieces, there were four divisions: infantry, cavalry, elephants, and chariotry.